annices/php-email-2.0/README.md

 # General information
-The script ”Email 2.0" is created in Sublime by Annice Strömberg ([Annice.se](https://annice.se)), 2019.
+The script ”Email 2.0" was created in Sublime by Annice Strömberg ([Annice.se](https://annice.se)), 2019.
 The script can be used to send emails via a web form.
 Furthermore, it is built in HTML5, CSS3, and PHP.

 ---